Ch/APh 2. Introduction to Energy Sciences. 9 units (4-0-5). For course description, see Chemistry.

 EE/APh 131.
 Light Interaction with Atomic Systems - Lasers.
 9 units (3-0-6); second term.
 Prerequisites: APh/EE 130.
 For course description, see Electrical Engineering.

 APh/EE 132.
 Special Topics in Photonics and Optoelectronics.
 9 units (3-0-6); third term.
 Interaction of light and matter, spontaneous and stimulated emission, laser rate equations, mode-locking, Q-switching, semiconductor lasers.
 Optical detectors and amplifiers; noise characterization of optoelectronic devices.
 Propagation of light in crystals, electro-optic effects and their use in modulation of light; introduction to nonlinear optics.
 Optical properties of nanostructures.
-Instructor: Staff.
+Not offered 2017-2018.

 APh 150.
 Topics in Applied Physics.
-Units to be arranged; first term.
+Units and term to be arranged.
 Content will vary from year to year, but at a level suitable for advanced undergraduate or beginning graduate students.
 Topics are chosen according to the interests of students and staff.
 Visiting faculty may present portions of this course.
-Instructor: Painter.

 APh 156 abc.
 Plasma Physics.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ph 106 abc or equivalent.
 An introduction to the principles of plasma physics.
 A multitiered theoretical infrastructure will be developed consisting of the Hamilton-Lagrangian theory of charged particle motion in combined electric and magnetic fields, the Vlasov kinetic theory of plasma as a gas of interacting charged particles, the two-fluid model of plasma as interacting electron and ion fluids, and the magnetohydrodynamic model of plasma as an electrically conducting fluid subject to combined magnetic and hydrodynamic forces.
 This infrastructure will be used to examine waves, transport processes, equilibrium, stability, and topological self-organization.
 Examples relevant to plasmas in both laboratory (fusion, industrial) and space (magneto-sphere, solar) will be discussed.
 Instructor: Bellan.